 If you are series about starting a blog and make money from it keep reading.
-Here is my warts and all post on how to start a travel blog and see what you think.
+Here is my warts and all post on how to start a travel blog and make money from it.
 I have tried to make the information as simple as possible and provide the steps to start your blog.
-The biggest piece of advice I can give you here is not to give up, it will be worth it in the end.
-As you can make a good living from blogging, it may not happen right from the start but with perseverance success can follow.
+The biggest piece of advice I can give you here is to not give up.
+It will be worth it in the end.
+You can make a good living from blogging.
+It may not happen right from the start but with perseverance success can follow.

-There a number of things to think about when picking your name.
+There are a number of things to think about when picking your name.
 Do you want it to become a brand?
-Do you want it to be found easily on search engines?
-Do you want it to reflect what you are actually about?
-What if the name you want isn’t available or very similar to someone else’s what will you do if it is?
+And want it to be found easily on search engines?
+You also want it to reflect what you are actually about?
+What if the name you want isn’t available?
+Is it very similar to someone else’s name?
+What will you do if it is?
 Questions, questions, questions!

 It can be a hard decision on what to call your blog as you want it to last the test of time.
-I suggest you draft some names on a piece of paper taking in to account the niche you are specialising in.
+I suggest you draft some names on a piece of paper.
+Take in to account the niche you are specialising in.
 There are plenty of niches to start a blog in – travel, lifestyle, recipes, coaching to name a few.
 To use the travel blogging niche as an example, many travel bloggers have already used backpack, nomad, travel, saurus or adventurous already.
-(See, you have already drunk that cup of coffee and probably many more and you haven’t got your name chosen yet!)
+See, you have already drunk that cup of coffee and haven’t chosen your name yet!

-When picking your name consider what you want your blog to be about, as having a relevant name to the area you are blogging about can help people recognise what you are about faster.
-For instance, I use shazzatravels.com, obviously the blogs are about travels of someone called shazza!
-Or www.aladyinlondon.com – obviously about a lady in London but she has limited herself to blogging about London only.
-Or www.mytravelsinAsia.com – obviously about someone travelling Asia, what if they then travel Europe?
-I think you get the drift!
+When picking your name consider what you want your blog to be about.
+Having a relevant name to the area you are blogging about can help people recognise what you are about faster.
+For instance, I registered shazzatravels.com.
+The blog is about travels of someone called shazza!
+Or www.liveworkplaytravel.com – about living, working, playing and travelling around the world.
+What about www.londonworkingholiday.com.
+It is about a London working holiday.

 Tips for picking your name:

-– Give it longevity – don’t use my travels in 2015 – cause that will soon be over
+– Give it longevity.
+Don’t use my travels in 2015.
+Because that will soon be over.

 While picking your name also think about your brand.
-Ask yourself: What is your travel blog about?
+Ask yourself, what is your travel blog about?
 You probably just thought ‘duh, travel!’ well there are literally millions of travel blogs out there and you need to consider how you will stand out.
-Most bloggers have chosen a direction, for instance, some might specialise in working holidays such as myself with www.liveworkplaytravel.com, others blog about luxury travel or budget travel or food they eat during their travels or travel tips or environmental travel or family travel or over 50’s travel or adventure travel – I think you get the gist that the list is endless as to what you can specialise in – so consider the direction and style of your blog and this might help you to choose your name.
+Most bloggers choose a niche.
+For instance, some might specialise in working holidays such as myself with www.liveworkplaytravel.com.
+Others blog about luxury travel, budget travel, food they eat during their travels, travel tips, environmental travel, family travel, over 50’s travel or adventure travel.
+I think you get the gist that the list is endless as to what you can specialise in.
+Consider the direction and style of your blog and this might help you to choose the name.

-Once you have chosen your name, you need to make sure it is available.
+Once you have chosen the name, you need to make sure it is available.

-2. Register the name (as a business name and domain name)
+Step 2: Register the Name (as a business name and domain name)

-Once you have decided on your name you need to register the name.
-If you want your blog to be a business then you will need to register the name as a business name.
+Once you have decided on your name you need to register the domain name.
+If you want your blog to be a business then it is advisable to register the name as a business name as well.
 This is best done in your home country.

 1. You buy a block of land (domain name) from a real estate agent (domain name registry).

-2. You build a house (website/blog) on your block of land.
+2. Then you build a house (website/blog) on your block of land.
 The house sits on the land like the website/blog sits on a domain host.

 1. I bought the domain name LiveWorkPlayTravel.com from GoDaddy.

-2. I build my website/blog.
+2. Then built my website/blog.
 My address (domain name) is www.liveworkplaytravel.com

 4. I add content to my website/blog through static pages and blogs.